Table of Contents

 This is the most common childhood seizure syndrome.
 The origin of cortical electrical activity is around the Rolandic fissure or the central sulcus of the brain hence the name.

 It is called benign as it commonly disappears after puberty.
 The seizures occur between the age of 3 and 13, usually at night, and lasts for 2 minutes during which there is no loss of consciousness.

 Positive family history is found in about 25% of affected children with autosomal dominant EEG pattern inheritance.
 The prevalence of BREC is underestimated since most of the episodes occur at night with the parents unaware of them.

-It usually consists of unilateral motor and sensory symptoms of the face which can be twitches, tingling, numbness and stiffness.
+It usually consists of unilateral motor and sensory symptoms of the face which can be twitches, tingling, numbness, and stiffness.
 The seizures can be manifested as twitches of the tongue, jaw or side of the face.
 Pharyngeal muscles can be affected leading to the drooling of saliva.
 Laryngeal muscles when affected will lead to a gurgling sound.
 Tingling and numbness can take one side of the tongue, lips, face or one side of the body.

 The seizures differ in frequency and nature among patients and sometimes they can be generalized with status epilepticus.
 Some patients may experience developmental delay or mental delay.
-The diagnosis is made with characteristic EEG pattern of high voltage spikes, followed by slow waves in the temporal lobe and motor area of the brain.
+The diagnosis is made with a characteristic EEG pattern of high voltage spikes, followed by slow waves in the temporal lobe and motor area of the brain.

-According to the clinical presentation, antiepileptic drugs e.g. carbamazepine, gabapentin and levetiracetam are indicated for children with recurrent seizures, daytime seizures or mental delay.
+According to the clinical presentation, antiepileptic drugs e.g. carbamazepine, gabapentin, and levetiracetam are indicated for children with recurrent seizures, daytime seizures or mental delay.
 Antiepileptic medications may be given after puberty for prophylaxis and should be tapered off gradually to avoid a relapse.